hbsnow/rehype-sectionize/README.md

 ## Motivation

-There is already [rehype-section](https://github.com/agentofuser/rehype-section) in the library for sectioning.
+There is already [rehype-section][rehype-section] in the library for sectioning.
 But it could not change the class of section.
-I was referred [rehype-section](https://github.com/agentofuser/rehype-section).
+I was referred [rehype-section][rehype-section].
 Thanks.

 ## Install